Cooperation between coherent control and noises in quantum metrology: Enhanced precision of parameter estimation for single-spin systems under the cooperative scheme

-the coherent and the noisy dynamics are usually 'independent' of each other, typically only one part of the dynamics contributes to the parametrization of the probe state.
-However, by adding proper coherent controls, as we are going to show, the coherent part and the noisy part can contribute to the parametrization of the probe state cooperatively.
-This provides many new possibilities that go beyond the standard scheme.
-We demonstrate the cooperative scheme by the canonical examples of using the spins to estimate the magnetic field.

-First consider the dynamics with the spontaneous emission.
-Without coherent controls, the lowering and raising operator, $\sigma_{-}=|0\rangle\langle 1|$ and $\sigma_{+}=|1\rangle\langle 0|$ in Eq.(\ref{eq:masteq_spon}), are independent of the magnitude of the magnetic field, the parameter is then only encoded in the Hamiltonian.
-However, if we add a (known) control field along the $X$-direction, this changes the Hamiltonian to
+The coherent part and noisy part of dynamics are usually independent from each other.
+And typically only one part of the dynamics contributes to the parametrization of the probe state under standard schemes.
+In fact, without coherent control, the lowering and raising operators, $\sigma_{-}=|0\rangle\langle 1|$ and $\sigma_{+}=|1\rangle\langle 0|$ in Eq. (\ref{eq:masteq_spon}), are independent from the magnitude of the magnetic field.
+The parameter $B_z$ to be estimated is then only encoded in the Hamiltonian.